syseleven/grav-docs-metakube/pages/03.Tutorials/02.create-a-cluster/default.en.md

 ## Place to live

-To create a new cluster, open the MetaKube dashboard and select the menu entry `Create Cluster`.
+To create a new cluster, select a MetaKube Project from login page and click the button entry `Add Cluster`.
 Clusters are tied to a [project](../../02.Documentation/02.projects/default.en.md).
 You can create as many clusters within one project as you want.
 Start by choosing a name:

 ![Overview of cluster creation](image_overview_01.png)